MahithChigurupati/fast-api-server/README.md

 # fast-api-server

-This is a basic FastAPI server implemented using JWT OAuth2.0 and postgres SQL via `sqlalchemy` ORM.
+This is a basic FastAPI server implemented using JWT OAuth2.0 and postgreSQL via `sqlalchemy` ORM.

 ## Instructions to run the project